 Few hunting operations in the world can compete with Kalahari Oryx.
 It sets the standard by which all other African operations are judged.
 Take a picture-perfect lodge, add in the attentive staff and gourmet local cuisine and the Kalahari Oryx is sure to please luxury travelers and adventure seekers alike.

 While the African hunting season is open year-round, most of our Kalahari safaris are conducted during the months of April through October.

 Hunters at Kalahari Oryx can expect representative to above average trophies for all the plains game species with Kudu averaging over 52 inches and Gemsbok over 38 inches.
 We regularly take Buffalo over 40 inches each season.

 Weather & Travel

 As with most desert regions around the world, hunters at Kalahari can expect large temperature swings during the day during our peak-hunting season.
 Lows in the 40’s and highs approaching the mid 80’s occur later in the season.

-Most hunters coming to Kalahari fly direct to Johannesburg from either Atlanta or Washington DC.
-From Johannesburg, it is a short flight to Uppington where guests will be met for the one hour transfer to the lodge.
+Most hunters coming to Kalahari fly directly to Johannesburg from either Atlanta or Washington DC.
+From Johannesburg, it is a short flight to Uppington where guests will be met for the one-hour transfer to the lodge.